Office of the Secretary, USDA.

-This proposed rule has been reviewed under Executive Order No. 12866 and has been determined that it is not a “significant regulatory action” since it will not have an annual effect on the economy of $100 million or more or adversely and materially affect a sector of the economy, productivity, competition, jobs, the environment, public health or safety, of State, local or tribal governments or communities.
-This proposed rule will not create any serious inconsistencies, or otherwise materially alter the budgetary impact of entitlements, grants, user fees, or loan programs, or the rights and obligations of recipients thereof, and does not raise novel legal or policy issues arising out of legal mandates, the President's priorities or principles set forth in E.O.
+This rule has been reviewed under Executive Order No. 12866 and has been determined not to be a “significant regulatory action” since it will not have an annual effect on the economy of $100 million or more or adversely and materially affect a sector of the economy, productivity, competition, jobs, the environment, public health or safety, of State, local or tribal governments or communities.
+This rule will not create any serious inconsistencies, or otherwise materially alter the budgetary impact of entitlements, grants, user fees, or loan programs, or the rights and obligations of recipients thereof, and does not raise novel legal or policy issues arising out of legal mandates, the President's priorities or principles set forth in E.O.
 12866.
-Therefore, this proposed rule has not been reviewed by the Office of Management and Budget.
+Therefore, this rule has not been reviewed by the Office of Management and Budget.

 USDA certifies that this rule will not have a significant impact on a substantial number of small entities as defined in the Regulatory Flexibility Act, Pub.
 L. No. 96-534, as amended (5 U.S.C.
 601 et seq.).

 USDA has determined that the provisions of the Paperwork Reduction Act as amended, 44 U.S.C. chapter 35, do not apply to any collections of information contained in this rule because any such collections of information are made during the conduct of administrative action involving an agency against specific individuals or entities.
 5 CFR 1320.4(a)(2).Start List of Subjects

 List of Subjects in 7 CFR Part 1